wrijpkema/developers-community/pages/documents/guides/Authentication/DetailedAPI.md

 **Custom Claim**:

 Custom Claims will be added in LP SDE form from the SDEs list (see the [Engagement Attributes Overview document](engagment-attributes-overview.html){:target="_blank"}. (**Please note that some Engagement Attributes are NOT supported in an authenticated flow.
-However, unless otherwise specified in the document abovce, all attributes are supported**).
+Please see the document for details on which attributes are supported and which aren't**).

 Example for Mandatory+Standard+Custom Claims JWT: